All Episodes

 I never heard of this outfit.

-They're out of Chicago, a McCullough polling group that's got Santorum down only four.
+McCullough polling group that's got Santorum down only four.

 How can this be?

-And the and the the liberals and the Democrats are putting out their little uh uh stories today that uh you know cover themselves, the old CYA, in case the unthinkable happens uh tomorrow, and and that is that it's John Kerry's fault.
+And the liberals and the Democrats are putting out their little stories today to cover themselves, the old CYA, in case the unthinkable happens tomorrow.

-You know what I've always thought about these polls, whether they're political polls or polls on anything else run to the drive-by media, they're simply a new way of reporting news or supposed news, faux news, if you will.
+You know what I've always thought about these polls, whether they're political polls or polls on anything else run to the Drive-By Media, they're simply a new way of reporting news or supposed news, faux news, if you will.

 They run out and do the polls that they pay for and commission and report the results as though it's some kind of news.